NewcastleRSE/biscuit-score-predictor/README.md

-# 🍪Biscuit Score Prediction Model🍪
+# 🍪SmartBiscuit🍪

-A machine learning tool to predict scores for biscuits based on their nutritional information and other features (colour, texture...).
+SmartBiscuit is a machine learning tool to predict scores for biscuits based on their nutritional information and other features (colour, texture...).

 ## Installation
 1.  **Clone the repository:**